“This’ll Be The Day” *

 There was a magazine on the table with a cover photo of Buddy and The Crickets sitting on the sofa in the lounge.
 In the slide show above, if you look carefully you can see a black train engine ornament on the display shelving behind them.
 Now check out the photo I took of the sofa and display – the same train ornament is still there today, 60 years later (it’s turned around the other way on the shelf now).
 I guess that’s proof enough Holly stayed there.

-In the room is another chap, David Bigham (note it is Bigham, not Bingham), a member of The Roses.
+In the room is another chap, David Bingham, a member of The Roses.
 This singing trio was Petty’s in-house backing singers and sang on many of Holly’s recordings plus other artist’s songs.
 David now lives in the house next to the Studios, which is where Norman and Vi Petty used to live when the Studios were active.
 The house is behind the Nor Va Jak offices.
 So Kenneth asked David along to meet me – well, I guess he was ‘on site’ anyway!
 Kenneth went off a couple of times and I chatted to David quite a lot.
 He was there in the Studios with Buddy & The Crickets and sang on their songs.
 It was a real pleasure to meet him as part of my visit.
+Sadly, David Bigham passed away December 8, 2021 in Clovis.
+(NB.
+There appears to be confusion about David’s surname – in places it is written as Bingham, elsewhere it is Bigham.)

 There’s nothing much to do in the living quarters other than to marvel at this ‘hotel’ for musicians, preserved in a time warp.
 It just happened to be a temporary home on many occasions to perhaps one of the greatest musical pioneers of all time, Buddy Holly.
 A man who helped develop rock’n’roll and influenced so many music legends in the following years.